Library Awareness Program: Public discovery

 In 1988 congressional hearings were conducted on the subject.
-The purpose of these hearings may have been to find out what the FBI had been up to in regards to the Library Awareness Program, and if it was lawful.
+The purpose of these hearings was to find out what the FBI had been up to in regards to the Library Awareness Program, and whether it was lawful.
+Congressman Don Edwards who was the Subcommittee Chairman observed when opening the hearing that libraries "...are intended to be havens for scholarly work and quiet relaxation," and that their records "should not be available to intelligence agencies just for the asking."

 Following these hearings several FOIA requests were submitted to obtain more information on the subject.
-Eventually the FBI complied with one of the requests and released 37 pages of information about FBI activities related to the program.
-Through this release it was learned that the actual program name may have been Development of Counterintelligence Among Librarians, or DECAL.
+The FBI eventually complied with one of the requests and released 37 pages of information about FBI activities related to the program.
+Through this release it was learned that the actual program name may have been Development of Counterintelligence Among Librarians (DECAL).
 After the congressional hearings in 1988, many institutions decided to adopt formal policies about what to do in the event that the FBI contacted the library.
 Most libraries have policies in case of such an event today.
 Librarians have tried to make it clear that they were not against helping the FBI in general, but rather that they opposed violating the rights of their patrons.

+Current status

-Since that time many librarians have helped the FBI in a variety of projects that did not encroach on the patron's rights.
-The issue has gathered a renewed concern since "9-11", and the "Patriot Act".
+Since that time the issue has gathered a renewed concern since "9-11", and the "Patriot Act".
 Some people believe that the Patriot Act grants the government the right to inspect patron records without due cause in much the same way as the Library Awareness Program.

-Today, many library patrons complain about the difference between passive surveillance of a patron's information and the FBI's active role in censoring online information and the free access to information.
+Many library patrons complain about the difference between passive surveillance of a patron's information and the FBI's active role in censoring online information and the free access to information.